 The only thing that differentiates them is the amount of server resources they include.
 They vary from 500GB to 1TB storage, 4 to 16GB RAM, 5 to 15TB bandwidth, and 3 to 5 IP addresses.

 One thing to note is that Bluehost does increase its prices after the renewal.
-For example, the Standard plan increases to $119.99/mo once the first term is over.
+For example, the Standard plan increases almost twice, once the first term is over.
 On top of this, prices for shorter subscriptions are also much higher.

 Luckily, your hosting will be covered by a 30-day money-back guarantee.
 Domain fees and most add-ons aren’t covered.